Alfresco/docs-alfresco/transform-service/1.2/admin/index.md

 This release will only support a single Alfresco Content Services repository instance.
 For example, if you have two or more separate Alfresco Content Services deployments (whether clustered or not), then each one will need to its own Transform Service instance.

-## Error handling in transform router
+## Error handling in Transform Router

 Use this information to review the possible responses from the Transform Router (T-Router) if a problem occurs.